 - CLT reviews the report and makes a final decision.

-- A stakeholder may appeal CLT's decision if the stakeholder has new relevant information that has not already been presented/considered.
+- A stakeholder may appeal ELT's decision if the stakeholder has new relevant information that has not already been presented/considered.
 The requestor or stakeholder will need to present written new information to the Facilitator for further consideration in order to allow the space assignment request to be reconsidered.

-- The Facilitator shall notify all stakeholders in writing of the official action in response to the space assignment request only after receiving the CLT's decision.
+- The Facilitator shall notify all stakeholders in writing of the official action in response to the space assignment request only after receiving the ELT's decision.
 Reasoning will be provided to the requestor if the request is denied.

 - If the space assignment request is approved, an implementation work order must be created in "Megamation" for design, planning, construction, moves, and other work associated with the space assignment authorization decision.
 Megamation is a computerized maintenance management software system used to coordinate, track, and communicate how resources are utilized to support maintenance and physical plant related activities, including space assignment implementation.